wangxiaoyunanne/docs/source/hive_vn.html.md

 ### Expected Output

-Currently, the VN app does write any output to disk.
+Currently, the VN app does not write any output to disk.
 It prints runtime statistics and the results of a correctness check.
 A successful run will print  `Distance Validity: PASS` in the output.

 ## Validation

 The Gunrock VN implementation was tested against the [HIVE reference implementation](https://gitlab.hiveprogram.com/ggillary/vertex_nomination_Enron/blob/master/snap_vertex_nomination.py) to verify correctness.
 We also implemented a CPU reference implementation inside of the Gunrock VN app, with results that match the HIVE reference implementation.

-Additionally, for ease of exposition, we implemented a [pure Python version of the Gunrock algorithm](https://github.com/gunrock/pygunrock/blob/master/apps/vn.py) that lets people new to Gunrock see the relevant logic without all of the complexity of C++/CUDA data structures, memory management, etc.
+Additionally, for ease of exposition, we implemented a [pure Python version of the Gunrock algorithm](https://github.com/gunrock/pygunrock/blob/master/apps/vn.py) that lets people new to Gunrock see the relevant logic without all of the complexity of C++/CUDA data structures, memory management, etc.  In this case, we already knew how to implement VN using Gunrock primitives.
+However, in other cases, where we're writing a Gunrock app from scratch, translation from some arbitrary serial implementation to `advance`/`filter`/`compute` can be complex and involve some trial and error to handle edge cases.
+In those cases, `pygunrock` has proven to be a useful tool for rapid prototyping and debugging.

 Our implementation of VN is a deterministic algorithm, so all correct solutions have the same accuracy/quality.